 A factory manufacturing butter falling under tariff item 1C, was allowed the benefit of the aforesaid exemption from payment of duty with effect from 1st April 1978 on the ground that the total value of goods cleared for home consumption during the period 1st April 1977 to 28th February 1978 was Rs.
 8.32 lakhs and did not exceed Rs.
 13.75 lakhs.
 But the value of butter (namely Rs.
 11.75 lakhs) cleared for captive consumption in the manufacture of ghee within the factory, was not taken into account while calculating the total value of clearances for home consumption.
-As the total value of clearances for home consumption.
-As the total value of clearances for home consumption exceeded Rs.
+As the total value of clearances for home consumption including the value of goods cleared for captive consumption exceeded Rs.
 13.75 lakhs, the aforesaid exemption was not admissible to the factory.